Shiromani Gurdwara Parbandhak Committee: List of presidents by their tenure

+Controversies

 Casteism

 The SGPC has been accused of representing the interests of Jat Sikhs over other castes and its membership and leadership being dominated by members of the Jat community, which makes other castes feel left out and discriminated against.
 In defence, the SGPC's early history of fighting casteism has been highlighted and the actions they take against reported instances of caste-based discrimination.
-Also, the current Jathedar of the Akal Takht claims to be from a lower-caste background.
+Also, a former Jathedar of the Akal Takht claims to be from a lower-caste background.

 Allegations of apathy to heritage

 The SGPC has been criticized by Sikh organizations and individuals for having an apathetic and destructive attitude towards historical Sikh heritage sites, artwork, and architecture.
 In response to these criticisms, the SGPC announced that it has launched a project to document Sikh heritage.
 As many as ninety percent of Sikh heritage monuments have been destroyed in Punjab in the name of renovation and kar seva.
 Historic trees associated with Sikh history are also at risk due to neglectful and poorly made judgements without consulting botanical experts, such as strangling the roots and base with concrete and marble, covering the trees with fibre glass, and erecting steel beams around the trunks.
 Efforts are ongoing to revive and preserve the life of the Beri trees surrounding the Golden Temple.
 The SGPC has also been criticized for their lack of action on preventing beadbi (desecrations) of the Guru Granth Sahib and other Sikh scriptures from occurring.
 Large amounts of historical Sikh scriptural manuscripts have been systematically "cremated" (burnt to destruction) over the years at secretive ‘Angitha Sahib’ gurdwaras in Punjab.

+According to Sikh scholar, Gurtej Singh, on who is to blame for the plight of Sikh historical heritage:

+On 6 September 2023, the SGPC announced plans to digitize Sikh literature and scriptures kept in the collection of Sri Guru Ramdas Library in Amritsar.
+There are plans to make the digitized works available to the public on a website in the near future.